dmccreary/prompt-class/docs/labs/10-github-repo-analyzer.md

-# GitHub Repository Analizer
+# GitHub Repository Analyzer

-This demo uses the "AskTheCode" plugin.
+This demo uses the [AskTheCode](https://gptstore.ai/plugins/askthecode-dsomok-online) plugin.
+This tool samples files within a GitHub repository to find out what the repository does.

 ```
 Analyze the code in the following GitHub repo: